ZeroCM/zcm/docs/zcmtypesys.md

    - L is a length byte
    - N is a null byte

+### Bitfields
+Bitfields are integer types with a specified number of bits that are bitpacked during encoding.
+Neighboring bitfields will be packed tightly wasting no bits in between - not necessarily maintaining byte alignment.
+This is unlike all other type encodings which maintain byte alignment.
+Bitfields currently only support big endian encoding.
+All bitfields will behave exactly like their non-bitfield type in all regards other than encoding and decoding. `intXX_t` types are signed integers and will encode and decode as such.
+For example when encoding a type that contains an `int8_t:3` with the value set to `0b111`, you should expect the decoded message to contain a `-1` as the value of this variable. `byte` is unsigned for any language that has unsigned types.
+When encoding a type that contains a `byte:3` with the value set to `0b111`, you should expect the decoded message to contain a `7` as the value of this variable for languages that support unsigned types.
+For languages that do not have unsigned types (ahem java...) you should expect the decoded message to contain a `-1` as the value of this variable.

 ### Array Types

 Array types are encoded as a simple series of the element type.
 The encoding does *NOT* include a length field for the